miklevin/MikeLev.in/_posts/2025-07-01-ai-emergent-collaboration-self-building-railway.md

 Alright, I got my clear morning thinking that motivates me out of the way.
 It didn't go DIRECTLY to productivity today, but it was yet another good clarification of the lenses.
 Clear lenses.
-Well=shaped, polished and focused lenses is such a clear metaphor that ties into so much of what I want to do.
+Well-shaped, polished and focused lenses are metaphors that speak so clearly about what I'm doing.
 It dovetails also with the storytelling theme.
 Tell clear stories.
 Clarify the stories you're telling.
 Have elevator pitches up-top and satisfying drill-down on exploratory drill-down paths from the elevator pitch.
 And that dovetails into the topic of website hierarchy and information architecture — another critical topics, ahaha!
 And so it keeps going, such as these things do.

 And that's how I frame it all — each and every Client engagement.